hrshuv0/hrshuv0/README.md

 ### Hi there 👋

-CS graduate, programmer, and AI enthusiast.
-Trying to learn in-depth Machine Learning and Deep Learning.
+CS graduate, sports programmer, and AI enthusiast.
+Trying to learn in-depth Software Engineering.
 I'm also looking for an opportunity to share knowledge and implement in practical life with a team or relevant industry.

 <!--
 **hrshuv0/hrshuv0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.